valentine/docs.hackerspace.sg/docs/handbook/barter-membership.md

 1. Message **HackerspaceSG Admin** on Telegram
 2. Tell us a bit about yourself and your availability
-3. We'll arrange a quick **in-person chat**
+3. We'll arrange a quick **in-person chat** — this is where we get to know each other and see if it's a good fit
+4. If it works for both sides, we'll start a 1–2 week supervised trial
-4. If it's a good fit, we'll onboard you and give you access to the shared calendar
+5. After the trial, we'll onboard you and give you access to the shared calendar

+We don't accept every application, and that's nothing personal.
+We're a small space with a small community, and the people who represent us to visitors need to be the right match.
+If it doesn't work out, you're always welcome as a supporter or member.

 [^1]: Unlimited access means you can come and go any time, _up to_ 16 hours a day.
 You can't live out of the space — though we get it if there's an occasional deadline.